dashpay/platform/packages/js-dash-sdk/docs/wallet/accounts.md

 client.wallet.getAccount({ index: 1 })
 ```

-Awaiting for `getAccount()` promise is needed to have wallet synced-up with network and making sure that UTXOS set is ready to be used for payment/signing.
+Awaiting for the `getAccount()` promise is necessary to ensure the wallet is synced-up with the network and make sure that the UTXO set is ready to be used for payment/signing.